pgte/essential/README.md

 ## Define the Response Stream default Transformations

-You can setup a pipeline of streams transoformations that will transform the response body. `server.response.defaultTransformations` will accept any number of arguments, all containing streams.
+You can setup a pipeline of streams transoformations that will transform the response body. `server.response.defaultTransformations` will accept any number of arguments, all containing duplex streams.

 ```javascript
 server.response.defaultTransformations(